VisualFP/docs/SA/design_concept/content/poc/implementation_options.typ

 These two technologies come together when the electron application starts a sub-process to interact with the backend.

 For the compiler platform it would be ideal to use GHC, since implementing a custom solution doesn't scale well.
-However, due to the time constraints and the problems expected to ocurr with GHC as a library, the PoC will use a custom compiler platform anyway.
+However, due to the time constraints and the problems expected to occur with GHC as a library, the PoC will use a custom compiler platform anyway.